 The outline is the “context”, the details are the “words”, and the meaning of the word is the relationship between the “context” and the “word”.
-Since the meaning is the relation between the word and the context, no word by itself has meaning.
-Rather, the meaning is the “position” the word has in relation to the context.
+Since the meaning is the relation between the word and the context, the meaning is the “position” the word has in relation to the context.

 In the above example, the “workshop” and the “bar” are contexts.
 The sounds “screwdriver” and “sledgehammer” are words.
 The context (workshop vs. bar) is the outline, and the sound (screwdriver vs. sledgehammer) is the detail inside that context.
 The meaning of the sounds is given in relation to the contexts.
 This “meaning” can be objective if space were a tree in which the workshop and bar were higher nodes, and the words “screwdriver” and “sledgehammer” were details of these higher nodes.
 The branch connecting the detailed nodes to the abstract nodes would now represent the meaning.